 over 30 years of experience practicing Divorce Law & Divorce Mediation

-Susan created Legal Coaching, often referred to as Unbundled Legal Services or Limited Scope Representation to assist the growing numbers of self-represented individuals needing support and guidance to navigate the Connecticut Judicial System.
+Susan created Legal Coaching, often referred to as Unbundled Legal Services or Limited Scope Representation to assist the growing numbers of self-represented individuals needing legal advice, guidance and direction in their legal matters and to help them understand and navigate the Connecticut Judicial System.
 Susan practices in the Stamford, Bridgeport and New Haven Courts and provides Legal Coaching services throughout the State of Connecticut.

 When divorced couples are continually going back and forth to court they are not really divorced and the conflict and hostility continues.
-The choices you make from the start such as consulting with an experienced divorce lawyer and choosing mediation versus litigation, can greatly impact the outcome of your settlement resulting in an agreement that both parties understand, accept and will follow, thereby avoiding post divorce conflict.
+The choices you make such as having a consultation with an experienced divorce lawyer before you start your divorce, or choosing divorce mediation rather than litigating can greatly impact the outcome of your settlement resulting in an agreement that both parties understand, accept and will follow, thereby avoiding post divorce conflict.

 Can I afford to get divorced?